HildrethResearchGroup/FurnaceController/README.md

 **Flashing the Arduino & Getting communication up and running**
 1. Download the Aruino IDE from https://www.arduino.cc/en/software
-2. Using the Arduino package manager install https://github.com/adafruit/Adafruit-MAX31855-library
+2. Using the Arduino package manager, install https://github.com/adafruit/Adafruit-MAX31855-library
-3. Wire up the Arduino as depected by the Arduino Circuit Diagram
+3. Wire up the Arduino as depicted by the Arduino Circuit Diagram
 4. Configure the flow sensor devices (See Configuring the Apex Flow Sensor devices)
-5. Flash the Arduino with the project code
+5. Flash the Arduino with the project code in the Controller folder
 6. Open the included Serial montior with the IDE and set the BAUD to 9600
 7. Send some sample commands (See Command Examples)